laravel/docs/routing.md

 Laravel includes powerful and customizable rate limiting services that you may utilize to restrict the amount of traffic for a given route or group of routes.
 To get started, you should define rate limiter configurations that meet your application's needs.
 Typically, this should be done within the `configureRateLimiting` method of your application's `App\Providers\RouteServiceProvider` class.

 Rate limiters are defined using the `RateLimiter` facade's `for` method.
-The `for` method accepts a rate limiter name and a Closure that returns the limit configuration that should apply to routes that are assigned to the rate limiter.
+The `for` method accepts a rate limiter name and a closure that returns the limit configuration that should apply to routes that are assigned to the rate limiter.
 Limit configuration are instances of the `Illuminate\Cache\RateLimiting\Limit` class.
 This class contains helpful "builder" methods so that you can quickly define your limit.
 The rate limiter name may be any string you wish:

     use Illuminate\Cache\RateLimiting\Limit;
     use Illuminate\Support\Facades\RateLimiter;